pyscf/gpu4pyscf/README.md

 - Atomic basis up to g orbitals;
 - Auxiliary basis up to i orbitals;
 - Density fitting scheme up to ~168 atoms with def2-tzvpd basis, bounded by CPU memory;
-- Hessian is unavailable for Direct SCF yet;
 - meta-GGA without density laplacian;
 - Double hybrid functionals are not supported;